nhussein11/subgraph-explorer/README.md

 git clone https://github.com/nhussein11/subgraph-explorer.git
 ```

-Fist, you need to install the dependencies for the subgraph explorer.
+First, you need to install the dependencies for the subgraph explorer.

 ```bash
 cd subgraph-explorer